emmideric/alx-low_level_programming/README.md

-A C program that prints the size of various types on the computer it is compiled and run on.
+A program that will assign a random number to the variable n each time it is executed and print whether the number stored in the variable n is positive or negative.